14 Best Places to Camp in Texas

 Approximately 125 sites at Inks Lake cater to RVs with electrical hookups.
 Unique to Inks Lake, these electric campsites have weekly and monthly rates available.
 This makes Inks Lake State Park one of the most popular for Texas Hill Country RV camping.

 Inks Lake State Park also features nine primitive campsites that are only accessible by a 1.5-mile hiking trail.
 These sites require campers to pack in their own water supply.

 A park store at Inks Lake features camping supplies like firewood and snacks.
 Inks Lake State Park is also popular for those looking to camp near the day-use-only Longhorn Caverns State Park.

 Address: 3630 Park Road 4 W, Burnet, Texas

-Within Davy Crockett National Forest in East Texas, Ratcliff Lake is a popular spot for family adventures.
 Including primitive and standard campsites, all 56 places to spend the night are near the 45-acre Ratcliff Lake.
-Alongside access to swimming areas and hiking trails, all campers at Ratcliff Lake are also near shower facilities.
+All campers at Ratcliff Lake have easy access to swimming areas and hiking trails and are also near shower facilities.

 Address: TX-7, Ratcliff, Texas

 12. Tyler State Park

 A 64-acre lake is the centerpiece attraction of this popular state park in east Texas, located in Tyler, also known as the Rose Capital of Texas, one hundred miles east of Dallas.

 Other popular natural attractions at Tyler State Park include multi-use trails, massive trees, and several places to park an RV or pitch a tent.
 The park also features boat rentals to access the water.